Zilliqa/ZIP/zips/zip-3.md

  >Note: An alert reader may argue that in **Phase 0**, requiring seed nodes to stake may not be necessary from an engineering perspective specially when the design does not include slashing.
 Indeed, seed nodes could simply be rewarded for the service they provide.
 We however argue that "opening up" the seed node architecture has to be addressed from both engineering and economic angles.
 The network architecture has to support seed nodes hosted by different parties, without breaking security - this has to be addressed though engineering.
 But, there has to be a motivation to host the seed nodes - without that, no party would be interested.
 The platform has to therefore incentivize.
 This is done by rewarding the seed node operators.
 But, how can the rewarding be fair?
 This is achieved by staking (the proportion of “skin in the game”).
 The staking approach has the added benefit of getting token holders to participate and get rewarded - they can stake a portion of their holding together with the seed node operators.
 Furthermore, including staking will allow to prepare for the later phases when slashing could be implemented.
 Slashed ZILs could also be given to the Verifiers who monitor and fish for inactive seed nodes.

-# Economic Parameters
+## Economic Parameters

 Given that there is a monetary incentive at play, the economic parameters of the system has to be attractive for seed node operators.
 However, this should not happen at the expense of increased inflation or diluting the total supply.
 The total supply should remain fixed at 21 billion ZILs.

-The Zilliqa protocol currently reserves 5% of block rewards to reward lookup nodes, we therefore propose to use this pool to reward seed nodes.
-I.e., block rewards will be split between miners (validating transactions) getting 95% and seed node operators (providing the supporting role) receiving 5% of the block reward.
+The Zilliqa protocol currently reserves 5% of block rewards to reward lookup nodes.
+We therefore propose to use this pool to reward seed nodes, i.e., block rewards will be split between miners (validating transactions) getting 95% and seed node operators (providing the supporting role) receiving 5% of the block reward.
 The table below presents further breakdown.
-Note that block reward gets distributed at the end of each DS epoch.
+Note that block rewards get distributed at the end of each DS epoch.
 In the rest of the discussion, we assume 1 ZIL = USD 0.006 (price at the time of writing this ZIP).

 | Mainnet parameter                   | Value        |
 | ----------------------------- | ------------ |